allena29/brewerslabng/Documentation/Voodoo-Python-Access-To-Yang.md

 ## TODO:

 - validation everywhere
-- uses are throwing a key erro
+- uses are throwing a key errors
+- we can assign a value to a container.
 - ensure 'hyphens' in yang are dealt with
-- cache dir?
+- cache crux objects as they are created  or instantiate every single time.